hotosm/fAIr/docs/Docker-installation.md

 2. Get Docker Compose Installed

-    If docker is not installed , Install it from [here](https://docs.docker.com/engine/install/)
+    If docker is not installed, Install it from [here](https://docs.docker.com/engine/install/)
     ```
     docker compose version
     ```

 3. Check your Graphics

     fAIr works best with graphics card.
-It is highly recommended to use graphics card .
+It is highly recommended to use graphics card.
 It might not work with CPU only (You can setup and test from bottom of this document).
 Nvidia Graphics cards are tested

     You need to make sure you can see your graphics card details and can be accessed through docker by installing necessary drivers